 Crest and Root = 0.5 X 5

-These threads are more or less like square threads but their shape is in taper i.e. flat from bottom and thin from the top.
+These threads are more or less like square threads, but their shape is in taper i.e., flat from the bottom and thin from the top.
 It is comparatively easier to cut it on a job than the square threads.
-IT is also considered stronger.
-AS these threads have slanting ends, it is easier to fix or unscrew the split nut on it.
+It is also considered stronger.
+As these threads have slanting ends, it is easier to fix or unscrew the split nut on it.
 There is no backlash in it.
-This thread is made at 29° angle.
+This thread is made at a 29° angle.

 Thread Angle = 29°